Alice Lowe

-Alice Eva Lowe (born 3 April 1977) is an English actress, writer, and comedian.
-She is best known for her roles as Dr. Haynes in Black Mirror: Bandersnatch and Madeleine Wool/Liz Asher in Garth Marenghi's Darkplace.
+Alice Eva Lowe (born 3 April 1977) is an English actress, writer, director, and comedian.
+She has appeared as Dr. Haynes in Black Mirror: Bandersnatch and Madeleine Wool/Liz Asher in Garth Marenghi's Darkplace.
 She wrote, directed, and starred in the 2016 film Prevenge and starred in and co-wrote the 2012 film Sightseers.
 She also starred in the educational children's television series Horrible Histories.

 Early life

 Lowe was born in Coventry, West Midlands, England.
 She attended Kenilworth School and graduated from King's College, Cambridge, where she studied classics.
 At university she became involved in theatre and comedy.